|Title:||Associate Head Coach|

 During Angier's first year, Justin Dillon threw the first no-hitter in Sacramento State's Div.
 I history, allowing just one walk and tying the program record with 13 strikeouts in a 2-0 win over Northern Kentucky.
 Dillon was honored as national Player of the Week by four publications after the no-hitter and was later named WAC Tournament MVP, going 2-0 with a win in the title game and allowing just one run on six hits with 12 strikeouts over 12 innings as the Hornets won the tournament.

 In his young coaching career Angier has helped mentor three pitchers that reached the major leagues in Caleb Thielbar, Blake Treinen, and Layne Somsen.

-"Coach Angier was the coach that I had never had at the time I met him," said Treinen, a reliever with the Washington Nationals.
+"Coach Angier was the coach that I had never had at the time I met him," said Treinen, All-Star closer for the Oakland Athletics.
 "His ability to push my talent both physically and mentally allowed me to be in a position to have success and further my career.
 I'm very grateful to have someone who cared about my personal goals as I did and that took the time to invest in helping make them become a reality."

 Angier joined North Dakota State for the 2011 season and promptly molded the pitching staff into one of the most successful in school history.
 In 2011 he led the Bison pitching staff that dropped its team ERA by almost a full run from 2010 and held opposing hitters to a Division I program-best .285 batting average.
 In 2012 Angier's pitching staff set several school records, including single season school-records with 509 innings pitched, a .261 batting average, allowed only 3.18 walks per game, 333 strikeouts, 6 shutouts, 40 wins, while also posting a 3.38 ERA.
 The 2013 season for Angier and his staff proved to be just as successful when the Bison broke single season records with 346 strikeouts and just 3.02 walks allowed per game.
 One of Angier's pitchers at NDSU, John Straka, was drafted by the Texas Rangers in 2013.